jedelman8/nxos-ansible/README.md

 ```

 Make changes using a text editor such that it follows the format below.
 Your file MUST look like the one below (*just insert the username and password for your switches*).
 Don't forget the `---` at the top of the file.
 If the username and password differs for a switch or group of switches, you must then use the username and password parameters in the Ansible playbook.
 This can be seen in the **Automated Data Collection** playbook examples that be found below.

+> Note: if you are using Ansible Tower, you'll need to disable a security setting to allow the use of .netauth to work, i.e. the reading in of values of a file outside of your working directory.
+>
+> Note: this section will be updated over time to include instructions for using `ansible-vault`.

 ```
 cisco@onepk:~$ cat .netauth